Steel Panther Fan Guide

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, personal cameras and mobile phones are permitted for personal use (photos and short videos).
-However, professional cameras with detachable lenses, video cameras, and GoPros are usually prohibited.
-It’s always best to check the venue’s specific policy closer to the date, but expect a strict stance against professional recording to protect artist rights.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, professional cameras with detachable lenses, video recording equipment, and selfie sticks are usually prohibited.
+Policies can vary, so it’s best to check the O2 Forum's website or contact them directly for the most up-to-date information regarding their specific photography policy for this event.

 Top Tips for Steel Panther at O2 Forum Kentish Town